 Specification tree (as defined in ECSS-E-ST-10),

+Coordinate system document (as defined in ECSS-E-ST-10-09)

 References to requirements specified in other Technical requirement specifications or Standards which are applicable for a particular Interface.

 For example, an IRD can refer to individual requirements coming from Technical Requirement Specification such as GDIR (General Design and Interface Requirements) or SSS (System Support Specification) or Standards such as MIL-STD-1553 Bus.